 The simulation results show the number of transitions in the entire circuit and specifically transitions of LT and MT nets.
 The total number of transitions at Trojan inputs and in Trojan circuit, and the number of transitions on Trigger output that can potentially cause functional failure are reported.
-Then, it is studied how much dSFFs can magnify Trojan impact based on Trojan to Circuit Activity (TCA) factor which is the ratio of the number of transitions in Trojan circuit $(N{Tr})$ to the number of transitions on Payload output is also obtained and we will investigate the difference between payload output and its data input to further analyze the number of erroneous logic values injected into the circuit.
+Then, it is studied how much dSFFs can magnify Trojan impact based on Trojan to Circuit Activity (TCA) factor which is the ratio of the number of transitions in Trojan circuit ( $N{Tr}$ ) to the entire design.
+Additionally, the number of transitions on Payload output is also obtained and we will investigate the difference between payload output and its data input to further analyze the number of erroneous logic values injected into the circuit.

-When the value of Trigger output is dormant (i.e., "1" for AND/NAND Payloads and "0" for OR/NOR Payloads), the Payload output is the same as Payload's data input; otherwise, the Payload output depends on values of both Trigger output and data input.
+When the value of Trigger output is dormant (i.e. '1' for AND/NAND Payloads and '0' for OR/NOR Payloads), the Payload output is the same as Payload's data input; otherwise, the Payload output depends on values of both Trigger output and data input.
 If both are the same, then the output will be similar to the both inputs.
 However, a different Payload input combination assuming the Trigger is active would mean that the Payload output is due to Trigger input.
 This is called full activation of Trojan since the Payload output change (POC) can cause functional failure.

 The POC rate depends on transition rate of Trigger output and Payload data input.
-It is expected when both Payload inputs have low transition probability, the POC rate to be unpredictable (small or large).
-For example, if Payload is an AND gate and data input and Trigger output have high "1" probability, low POC rate is expected.
+It is expected when both Payload inputs have low transition probability the POC rate to be unpredictable (small or large).
+For example, if Payload is an AND gate and data input and Trigger output have high '1' probability, low POC rate is expected.
 On the other hand, if one of the Payload inputs has higher transition probability than the other, larger POC rate is expected.
-Transition at the output of a gate based on transitions of its inputs is analyzed in more details in the following.
 If Trigger output is active for many clock cycles, a large Payload output change is expected.